JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/fourier_surrogates.md

  ### Without rescaling

  [`PartialRandomization`](@ref) surrogates are similar to random phase surrogates, but allow for tuning the "degree" of phase randomization.
-The algorithm introduced by [^Ortega1998] draws random phases from:
+The algorithm introduced by [^Ortega1998] draws random phases as:

  $$ \phi \to \alpha \xi , \quad \xi \sim \mathcal{U}(0, 2\pi),$$

  where $\phi$ is a Fourier phase and $\mathcal{U}(0, 2\pi)$ is a uniform distribution.
 Tuning the randomization parameter, $\alpha$, produces a set of time series with varying degrees of randomness in their Fourier phases.